 Free credit scores still exist, but many of them require you to sign up for a free trial offer and then cancel within a certain time period to avoid a fee.
 Most of these offers require you to give your credit card to the company, then they will automatically charge your card after the trial period ends.

-But there are a few companies out there which truly offer a free credit score with no credit card or other payment required.
+But there are a few companies out there that truly offer a free credit score with no credit card or other payment required.
 I’m going to introduce you to two of those options today, but first, a little bit of background information on credit scores and credit reports.

 Many people confuse credit reports and scores

 You can always get one free credit report per year, you can’t always get a free credit score.
 The government mandates that the credit bureaus provide a free credit report to each person once per year so they can verify the information in their credit profile is accurate.
 They do not, however, require the bureaus to give you a free credit score – though the credit bureaus will happily sell you one.
 To get your free credit report, simply go to annualcreditreport.com.
 You can get one free credit report from each bureau per year.

 Why it’s Good to Track your Credit Score

 Your credit score is a good representation of your creditworthiness, and it’s the primary indicator lenders use when determining whether or not to approve a loan application.
 Credit scores are also used by landlords, cell phone companies, utility companies, employers, and even during a security clearance screening.
 If you don’t plan on using credit any time soon, you may not need to know or track your credit score.
 But if you are planning on applying for a loan in the near future, or are working to improve your credit score, then knowing where you stand can be helpful.
 If you plan on tracking your score on a monthly basis, then using one of the free services below can save you a lot of money over the course of the year.